-If you have at least peaked the list of reviews we wrote and published on BayUndaground.com, you have probably noticed that we've had few opportunities to check out the feminine part of the California rap scene.
-It's not only because rap is dominated by men, but we simply don't feel women on the mic (sorry, no disrespect, it's just the way it is).
-I can count on one hand verses by a femcee that I was really impressed by.
+If you have at least peaked at the list of reviews we wrote and published on BayUndaground.com, you have probably noticed that we've had few opportunities to check out the feminine part of the California rap scene.
+It's not only because rap is dominated by men, but we simply know few women whose recordings we enjoy (sorry, no disrespect, it's just the way it is).
+I can count on one hand verses by femcees that I was really impressed by.
 Therefore I was rather skeptical about this underground release from a female artist named 1 A.M. representing Gilroy in the 408 area code.
 I must admit that before the "Invisible" project appeared in my collection, I wasn't even aware of her existence.
-As far as I've learned she has recorded a lot of music before the hereby solo, at least 7 releases, out of which most were done as O.G.
+As far as I've learned she recorded a lot of music before the hereby solo, at least 7 releases, out of which most were done as O.G.
 Chuhks.
 The artist switched her name to 1 A.M. somewhere around 2014.
 Let's see if there's something special about her work.

-I know that this album is probably a product that men would not appreciate as much as women, because it's not really dripping with testosterone typical rap projects got you used to.
+I know that this album is probably a product that typical gangsta rap fans would not appreciate as much as women, because it's not really dripping with testosterone symptomatic for rap projects recorded by adolescents.
 On the other hand this artist has skills that would embarrass many rappers.
 You can check it out yourself on her BandCamp.